bvkeersop/DocumentBuilder/README.md

 ## Creating a document

 Below are examples of how you can use the document builders provided by `DocumentBuilder` to create markdown, HTML and Excel documents.
+You can write your document to a stream by providing an output stream, or to a file by providing a file path.

 ```C#